zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-prep/self-service-data-prep.md

 6. Even further right, beyond social security number, locate the 'zip code' column.

-    Zip code has been identified as an attribute, however some of the zip code records look incomplete.
+    Zip code has been identified as an attribute, however, some of the zip code records look incomplete.

-    Notice, right above the column heading, each data element has an associated data quality insight card.
+    Notice, above the column heading, that each data element has an associated data quality insight card.

     The data quality insight card provides a visualization illustrating information about the data element as well as information regarding record distribution.
 Additionally, it provides insight into the cleanliness of the records within each column.